parrt/msds692/hw/pipeline.md

 ### Parsing simple CSV files

-It's often best to start with a tiny input example before tackling the overall problem.
+It's often best to start with a tiny input example before tackling a bigger data set.
 I made a small CSV file:

 ```csv
 when,a,b